AsisTeam/CUZK/.docs/README.md

 - __osId__: ID oprávněného subjektu (nebo master tohoto OS)
 - __date__: Datum, ke kterému bude sestava vygenerována.
 - __appendXml__: V případě, že formát je PDF, operace vrátí současně sestavu i v XML formátu bez dalšího poplatku.

+___

+Format Notes:

+You may choose among multiple output file types when generating the report.
+The default format is `Report::FORMAT_XML`.
+If you require the PDF, use Report::FORMAT_PDF instead.
+When generating report in PDF the `$appendXml` param may be used (when using other formats `$appendXml` is ignored).
+When `$appendXml` is used it the free of charge XML report is added to PDF report you are charged for.

 ### List Vlastnictvi entity